nmshd/documentation/_docs_integrate/establish-relationships.md

 ### Successfully Created RelationshipTemplate

 If you have successfully created the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) on the templator, you will receive a success response from which you can read its `id`.
-As the templator is the creator of the RelationshipTemplate, the `createdBy` property contains the Address of the templator.
+As the templator is the creator of the RelationshipTemplate, the `createdBy` property contains the address of the templator.
 For this reason, the value of the `isOwn` property is set to `true` in this context.

 {% include copy-notice description="Save the `id` of the RelationshipTemplate so that you can refer to it and make it available to other Identities later.
 For the same reason, save the value of the property `truncatedReference`." %}